rhx/SwiftGdkPixbuf/README.md

 	warning: circular dependency detected while parsing pangocairo: harfbuzz -> freetype2 -> harfbuzz

-this probably means that your Swift toolchain is too old, particularly on Linux (at the time of this writing, some Linux distributions require at least Swift 5.5).
+this probably means that your Swift toolchain is too old, particularly on Linux (at the time of this writing, at least Swift 5.6 is required).
 Make sure the latest toolchain is the one that is found when you run the Swift compiler (see above).

   If you get an older version, make sure that the right version of the swift compiler is found first in your `PATH`.
 On macOS, use xcode-select to select and install the latest version, e.g.: